 How to protect yourself from breathing volcanic ash

-Reduce your exposure to ash:
+Reduce your exposure to ash

-The most effective way to reduce exposure, especially for people with particular susceptibilities (e.g., children and infants, older people and those with existing respiratory (lung) or cardiovascular (heart and blood vessels) disease) is to shelter somewhere which is not ashy, ideally inside a building where you can stay indoors for some time, if necessary.
+The most effective way to reduce exposure, especially for people at particular risk (e.g., children and infants, older people and those with existing respiratory (lung) or cardiovascular (heart and blood vessels) disease) is to shelter somewhere which is not ashy, ideally inside a building where you can stay indoors for some time, if necessary.
 If you are very concerned about your health, take advice from a health professional.

 - Take steps to keep ash out of your indoor environment:

 - If possible, seal up large gaps and spaces to the outdoors.
 For example, you could use tape and plastic sheeting, or rolled-up towels.

 - Try to set up a single entry/exit point for the building.
 Leave ashy clothes/shoes outside.